Build Muscle Fast with These 5 Beginner Exercises

 • Hold dumbbells at shoulder height

-• Press the weights upward until arms extend
+• Press the weights upward until your arms are fully extended

-Tip: Use light weights and focus on control
+Pro Tip: Start with light weights and focus on controlled movement

 Push-ups / wall push-ups

-• Keep body straight from head to heels
+Keep your body straight from head to heels

-Tip: Beginners can start with wall push-ups for support
+Pro Tip: Beginners can start with wall push-ups for better control

 Dumbbell bicep curls

-• Hold dumbbells with arms at your sides
+Hold dumbbells with your arms at your sides

 Beginner performing bicep curls to build arm muscles